Adawg4/openapi-autospec/README.md

 ## Roadmap

 Want an easy way to automatically build and manage your SDKs, Zapier/Make integrations, Docs, Webhooks, RPA plugins, and custom plugins to marketplaces like Salesforce, Zoom, GSuite all in one spot while getting your app AI-agent ready?
 [Contact us](https://calendly.com/aidan_/demo).
-We can custom tailor this and more.
+We can custom tailor this and more with our paid service.

 As for the repo:
 - [Path parameterization](https://www.abstractapi.com/api-glossary/path-parameters) tools